evgeny-myasishchev/ledger.email-handler/README.md

 # Invoking

-To invoke worker that will handle emails of all configured users and submit them to ledger as pending transactions:
+To invoke worker that will use provider to fetch emails then parse them and submit and submit to ledger as pending transactions:
 ```
 rake handle-emails
 ```

+You can schedule this command with cron to have this done on a schedule.

 # Contributing
 ## Before push